-The entitlement to additional days depends on your year of birth and on when your maximum period is up.
+Your entitlement to additional days depends on your birth year and on when your maximum payment period ends.
 You may be entitled to additional days, if

-- You were born in 1955 or 1956 and reach the age of 60 before exhausting the maximum period
+You were born in 1957–1960 and turned 61 before the end of your maximum payment period

-You were born in 1957 or later and reach the age of 61 before exhausting the maximum period.
+You were born in 1961 or later and turned 62 before the end of your maximum payment period

-Furthermore, it is required that you have been working for at least five years during the past 20 years.
+In addition, you must still have worked for at least five years during the past 20 years.

-We will see to it that you will not miss the additional days.
-When your maximum period is up, we will automatically check your entitlement to additional days.
-Keep your job-seeking valid at the TE Office and apply for daily allowance as per normal.
-If you are entitled to additional days, but you do not keep applying, we will contact you and let you know.
+We make sure that you will not lose any additional days.
+When your maximum payment period ends, we will automatically check your entitlement to additional days.
+If you are entitled to additional days, but do not continue to apply, we will contact you and tell you about it.

 When you are on additional days, keep your job-seeking valid in the TE Office and continue to apply for daily allowance in the normal manner..
 Remember that additional days do not change your obligations as an unemployed person.